Former Penn State athletic director has cancer

 Not long after Paterno was fired, his family said he was diagnosed with a treatable form of lung cancer.

 Curley is on administrative leave from the university, and Schultz has retired.
-Curley's attorney, Caroline Roberto, said in a statement her client "did not want his personal health issues to overshadow or minimize the serious legal issues at hand."
+Curley's attorney Caroline Roberto said in a statement that her client "did not want his personal health issues to overshadow or minimize the serious legal issues at hand."

 "However, despite his illness, Mr. Curley has remained totally focused on doing whatever is necessary to demonstrate that he is not guilty of the crimes with which he has been charged," she said.